rizac/me-compute/README.md

 The download + processing routines can be chained and scheduled on a server to compute the energy magnitude in semi-realtime (e.g. daily or weekly.
 See instructions below)

+**Citation**

+> Zaccarelli, Riccardo (2023): me-compute: a Python software to download events and data from FDSN web services and compute their energy magnitude (Me).
+GFZ Data Services. https://doi.org/10.5880/GFZ.2.6.2023.008

 ## Installation:
 Make virtualenv `python3 -m venv [PYPATH]` and activate it: